geographyclub/gis-from-command-line/README.md

 <img src="images/hyp_extent_-172_7_-12_84.png"/>

 Clip to vector geometry with *crop_to_cutline*.
-Here the cutline is the extent of the Indian Ocean.
+The cutline is the extent of the Indian Ocean here so we center the projection on its centroid.
 ```
 file='hyp.tif'
 name='INDIAN OCEAN'